novacrazy/scriptor/README.md

   "Goodbye": "Hello" }
 ```

-And the structure of referees inside it is this:
+And the structure of references inside it is this:
 ```
         abc
        /   \